 Mahershala Ali is playing Blade in the MCU.
 Kevin Feige made the announcement at San Diego Comic-Con 2019, handing Ali a "Blade" hat before the logo hit the screen on stage.
 Ali succeeds Wesley Snipes who played the character in the trilogy of films released from 1998 to 2004 by Marvel Entertainment and New Line Cinema.

-Ali is joined by two other reported cast members, as Deadline (opens in new tab) broke the news that Aaron Pierce (Krypton) and Delroy Lindo (Da 5 Bloods) have also been cast.
+Ali is joined by three other reported cast members, as Deadline broke the news that Aaron Pierce (Krypton) and Delroy Lindo (Da 5 Bloods) have also been cast.
 Marvel has not confirmed that report as of yet, and no reports have tipped what characters will be played by Pierce or Lindo.

 As for a Wesley Snipes appearance?
 Nothing has been reported or rumored, but Snipes told Entertainment Tonight that he was open to coming back, saying "You never know.
 Under the right circumstances, I'm open to play with everybody.
 I know that people associate me with that role.
 The Daywalker community out there is a part of the Daywalker clique and our global community identifies with a little bit of that world and the new definition of Daywalkers, these global hyphenated multi-talented individuals capable of doing more things at one time, skill masters, as we call them.
 So, we gon' keep going, we gon' keep bringing."
 He also harbors no ill will to Ali, saying "I'm one thousand percent supportive of it.
 I think it's great.
 Go for it, my man."